This isn’t just a cursor.

 2 Crucibles aren’t gamified gauntlets that simulate business.
 They are business.

-3 Experiences that rewrite the operating system in your head—change the OS, change everything it runs.
+3 Experiences that rewrite the operating system in your head—update the OS, everything else runs better.

-5 Cinematic, documentary film to diagnose the cause and effect of the way people operate under speed, pressure and competition.
+5 Documentary film to diagnose the cause and effect of behavior without the corporate sugarcoat.

-12 We help see it and fix it.*
+9 We help you see it and optimize it.
+Fast.

 *Not guessing.
 Based on 21K hrs. of research, 8K surveys, 200 interviews.